cesalazar/berlinblockchainweek/events/ethberlin/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    4th Hackathon of the ETH Global series.
-  -
     ETHBerlin is committed to inclusion, diversity, education, and above all, to the Ethereum Community improvement.
 We will not sell any tickets for this event.